 I actually find it very good that health insurance is compulsory in Germany because people can just visit doctors when they need it, without worrying too much about the costs.

 There are two types of health insurance: public or private.
-For public insurance, you will pay significantly less (around 80 EUR per month) if you are a student who is under 31 years old and have not finished your 14th semester.
+For public insurance, you will pay significantly less (around 100 EUR per month) if you are a student who is under 31 years old and have not finished your 14th semester.
 Afterward, the price will be between 160 to 400 EUR per month, depending on your income.
 The higher your income, the more you have to pay.
 Note also that if you are employed, your employer will cover half of your contributions.
 If you are self-employed, you will have to pay the whole amount yourself.
+You can sign up your public insurance 100% in English using Feather (formerly Popsure).

 How to save money?